Registration and inspection of veterinary practices

 Since 1 April 2009, veterinary surgeons have only been permitted to supply veterinary medicines from veterinary practice premises (VPPs) registered with the Royal College of Veterinary Surgeons (RCVS).

 The VMD agreed with the RCVS that those VPPs registered with the RCVS under its Practice Standards Scheme (PSS) would be inspected by PSS Inspectors.
 The VMD would inspect those outside the PSS (non-PSS VPPs).
 This was to avoid some practices being inspected by two bodies.

-Guidance and a Frequently Asked Questions (FAQ) document for veterinary surgeons on how to register have been produced with the involvement of VMD and are published on the RCVS website
+Guidance and a Frequently Asked Questions (FAQ) document for veterinary surgeons about registering a VPP have been produced with the involvement of the VMD and are published on the RCVS's website.

 Registration & inspection fees: